Helping people who are addicted to drugs and/or alcohol achieve and maintain a meaningful life without needing substances.

 The Saint Of Travellers is a book about understanding there is meaning and purpose in just being human – when we share our humanness with others.
 In this expression of common humanity lies healing, hope and anticipation of a future free from the fear that we might never be ourselves.

-To purchase a copy of The Saint Of Travellers, or to request David to speak about his experiences and poetry, please use the contact form.
+To request David to speak about his experiences and poetry, please use the contact form.

 This is me!
 Writer, doctor and mindfulness practitioner with a particular urgency in encouraging the five pillars of wellness: mindfulness, healthy nutrition, exercise, sleep and socialisation.